weidai11/cryptopp/trunk/c5/Readme.txt

         MSVC 6.0 SP5 with Processor Pack
       - added support for newly released compilers: MSVC 2008, GCC 4.2, Sun CC 5.9, Intel C++ Compiler 10.0, and Borland C++Builder 2007

+5.6 - added AuthenticatedSymmetricCipher interface class and Filter wrappers
+    - added CCM, GCM (with SSE2 assembly), CMAC, and SEED
+    - improved AES speed on x86 and x64
+    - fixed run-time validation error on x86-64 with GCC 4.3.2 -O2
+    - fixed HashFilter bug when putMessage=true
+    - fixed warnings with GCC 4.3
+    - fixed compiler error in vmac.cpp on x86 with GCC -fPIC
+    - fixed incorrect VMAC computation on message lengths that are >64 mod 128 (x86 assembly version is not affected)
+    - removed WORD64_AVAILABLE; compiler 64-bit int support is now required

 Written by Wei Dai